 Budj Bim Cultural Landscape, Victoria

 In 2019, the Budj Bim Cultural Landscape was included on the UNESCO World Heritage List, the first site to be included solely on the grounds of its Aboriginal cultural importance.
-Dating back at least 6600 years, it is one of the world’s oldest and most extensive examples of aquaculture.
+Dating back at least 6600 years, the budj bim landscape and eel trap network is one of the world’s oldest and most extensive examples of aquaculture and is regarded as being of high Aboriginal cultural.

 The Budj Bim Cultural Landscape:

-The Budj Bim Cultural Landscape is located within the traditional country of the Gunditjmara Aboriginal people, in south-western Victoria, north of the Great Ocean Road.
-The site centres around the dormant volcano Budj Bim, formerly known as Mount Eccles.
+The Budj Bim Cultural Landscape is located within the traditional country of the Gunditjmara Aboriginal people , in southwest Victoria, north of the Great Ocean Road.
+The site centres around the dormant volcano Budj Bim, formerly known as Mt Eccles.

-Budj Bim was formed by volcanic eruptions around 27,000 years ago.
+Budj Bim (Mount Eccles) in South West Victoria was formed by series of volcanic eruption around 27,000 years ago.
 The volcano erupted at least 10 times, with the most recent eruption dating to around 7000 years ago.
-Lava from Budj Bim spread over 50 kilometres to the south, creating a landscape rich in lakes, ponds and swamps – including Tae Rak (Lake Condah) and the Condah Swamp – all rich in aquatic life.
+The tyrendarra Lavaflow from Budj Bim spread over 50 kilometres to the south, creating a landscape rich in lakes, ponds and swamps – including Tae Rak (Lake Condah) and the Condah Swamp – all rich in aquatic life.

-This allowed the Gunditjmara people to create a complex set of fish traps, drawing upon their knowledge of the seasonal rise and fall of water levels and of the geologic processes that surrounded them.
+This allowed the Gunditjmara clans to create a complex set of fish trap and eel trap creating stone structures, drawing upon their knowledge of the seasonal rise and fall of water levels and of the geologic processes that surrounded them.
 They dug shallow channels – some up to 200 metres long – into rock in order to divert water, and used volcanic rock to build V-shaped traps and weirs.
+It is these structures including stone houses and archeological evidence of how the indigenous people, the Gunditjmara traditional owner built and managed the Budj bim eel traps for the purpose of eel farming.

-The complex system of water channels allowed the Gunditjmara to control water flows, enabling them to systematically trap and store kooyang (short-finned eel or Anguilla australis).
-The Gunditjmara people also constructed long eel baskets, made of river reeds and steel grass, to regulate and trap the eels according to their size.
+The complex system of water channels allowed the Gunditjmara clans to control water flows, enabling them to systematically trap and store kooyang (short-finned eel or Anguilla australis ).
+The Gunditjmara traditional owner also constructed long eel baskets, made of river reeds and steel grass, to regulate and trap the eels according to their size.

-As UNESCO writes, ‘The highly productive aquaculture system provided a six millennia-long economic and social base for Gunditjmara society.’
+As UNESCO writes, ‘The highly productive aquaculture system provided a six millennia-long economic and social base for a Gunditjmara person and society.’
 Some eels were kept alive and grown fat in holding ponds, to be eaten later.
 They were also preserved by smoking in the hollows of large trees.

 A valuable commodity, the eels were traded with other Aboriginal language groups, bringing prosperity to the Gunditjmara group.
 There is evidence of permanent stone dwellings near the traps, indicating that a village was set up nearby.
 The site – along with other cultural sites around Australia – busts the myth that all Aboriginal people were nomadic hunter-gatherers.